symfony/symfony-docs/serializer/custom_encoders.rst

 =================================

 The :doc:`Serializer Component </components/serializer>` uses Normalizers
-to transform any data to an array that can be then converted in whatever data-structured language you want thanks to Encoders.
+to transform any data to an array.
+Then, by leveraging *Encoders*, that data can be convereted into any data-structure (e.g. JSON).

-The Component provides several built-in encoders that are described :doc:`in their own section </serializer/encoders>` but you may want to use another language not supported.
+The Component provides several built-in encoders that are described :doc:`in their own section </serializer/encoders>` but you may want to use another structure that's not supported.

 Creating a new encoder
 ----------------------

 Imagine you want to serialize and deserialize Yaml.
-For that you'll have to create your own encoder that may use the
+For that you'll have to create your own encoder that uses the
 :doc:`Yaml Component </components/yaml>`::

     namespace AppBundle\Encoder;